Computer/Internet Addiction Symptoms, Causes and Effects

 As with all other medications for psychological disorders, taking a medication for online addiction may cause adverse side effects.
 It’s important to consult with your doctor regarding any potential side effects prior to starting any medication.

 Antidepressant Drug Addiction, Dependence and Withdrawal in Online Addicts

 Taking an antidepressant for an online addiction may also lead to dependence on this medication.
 Withdrawal from an antidepressant should always be gradual and under medical supervision as is done with people who are being treated for depression.

 The taking of medications should always be monitored and dispensed by a qualified health professional.
 Overdose of these medications may lead to further complications and can be extremely harmful.

 Depression is seen to be a risk factor and cause for online addiction.
 Treating depression may lessen the chance that an online addiction will occur.

 An Internet addiction and substance abuse often go hand in hand with each other.
 Most of the time, those who abuse alcohol or drugs are those with the predisposition to get addicted to the Internet as it serves as a means of escape from reality.

 A study from Swansea and Milan Universities shows that when Internet addicts go offline or stop using the computer, they experience withdrawal symptoms similar to those experienced by drug addicts.
 This shows that these addictions are often interrelated.

 Getting Help for an Internet Addiction

 Any addiction is no laughing matter.
 It affects not only the addict but also everyone who surrounds them.
 If you think you need help for internet or computer addiction, or someone you know needs assistance to stop this addiction, we can help.
-Just call 1-888-997-3147.
+Just call 1-888-997-3147(Who Answers?).
 We are here to help you get back on the road to an addiction-free life.